-Our Valentine’s Day Crafts series continues.
+Our Valentine’s Day Crafts series continues with an easy Weaving Project.
 Today, we have the gorgeous Rachel from I Heart Crafty Things, who has a wonderful Paper Plate Heart Sewing Craft for you.
 This sewing craft makes a perfect Valentine Crafts for Preschoolers – not only does it look pretty, is EASY, but also is great for fine motor skills developement.
 You can’t really “go wrong – the kids can work on this sewing craft whichever way they want.
 And it is a great introduction to sewing skills for young kids.

 A big thank you to Maggy for having me as part of the 31 Days of Love series again this year!
 Today we will show you how to make a paper plate heart – a sewing craft for kids of all ages.